moogah/react_redux_apollo_testing/README.md

 I've found no way to use a combination of `.find()` `.at()` and `.get()` to return `ElementOne` or `ElementTwo`.

-Once we understand Redux, the comments in the test will explain what's going on well enough.
+Once we understand the components of Redux and how this results in our ReactWithRedux component being nested in the tree, the comments in the test will explain what's going on well enough.
 The one key thing to pay attention to is how we set the value of `greeting` by dispatching an action to redux instead of setting the prop directly: `store.dispatch(setGreeting('Hello!'));`

 ```
   <Connect(ReactWithRedux)>